avocode/avocode/sketch-plugin.md

 Plugin folder can be accessed from Sketch menu Plugins -> Manage Plugins and in the window click the Settings icon in bottom left corner and select Show Plugins Folder...

+If there is no `sketch-panels.log` it means the extension did not launch properly, please try opening the Console App -> All Messages and look for any errors when you launch the extension.

 ## Changelog
 ### 3.3.0 (March 8, 2016)